2005 Tour de France, Stage 1 to Stage 11: Stage 2

 A textbook Tour day - an early break of László Bodrogi (Crédit Agricole), David Cañada (Saunier Duval–Prodir), Thomas Voeckler (Bouygues Télécom), and Sylvain Calzati (Ag2r-Prevoyance) got away and was caught at the end.
 This led to a bunch sprint, with a strangely lackluster McEwen holding on for third as a rock-solid Tom Boonen blasted to his 15th win of the year, and to the green jersey, which he claimed from Zabriskie, although today, in a rare occurrence, Lance Armstrong was wearing it, since Zabriskie also had the yellow jersey, which meant the green went "on loan" to Armstrong, who was second.
 Bodrogi racked up enough time bonuses on the intermediate sprints to pass Vinokourov in the standings for third place, 47 seconds behind Zabriskie, who held his yellow jersey.
 All but three of the riders finished in the peloton, making time bonuses the only things that shuffled the standings at all.
 In the last kilometres, the main group broke, and most of the General Classification contenders (except Jan Ullrich) came in nine seconds after Boonen.
 The break-up, however, was caused by a fall, and the judges applied the same time to them as the first group.

-The real stand-out story of the day was Thomas Voeckler, who masterfully attacked on the small category 4 climb to win the small number of points in the mountain competition that were up for the day.
-Since those were the only mountain points around, though, Voeckler managed to put himself in polka dots, meaning the young French rider has now worn three of the four leader jerseys in the Tour de France in his career.
+Thomas Voeckler attacked on the category 4 climb to win the points available in the mountain competition.
+As these were the only mountain points awarded that day, Voeckler moved into the lead of the mountain classification.
+He has now worn three of the four leader jerseys in the Tour de France during his career.